 People with NMO, Recurrent TM, or recurrent ADEM are at risk for multiple attacks and should be monitored more closely.
 People with these disorders will likely receive medication to either diminish the chance of another attack, or lessen its severity should it occur.
 It is important that a definitive differential diagnosis from MS be made by a physician.
 The MS treatments (i.e., Avonex, Betaseron, Copaxone, Gilenya, Rebif, and Tysabri) have not proven to be effective in the treatment of people with NMO or Recurrent TM and in some cases may cause more harm than good.
 Most often, people with Recurrent TM or NMO are considered for immune suppressant therapies.
 Which therapies a person is placed on is based entirely on the clinical judgment (experience) of the physician, combined with individual needs.
-Again, it is critically important to be working with a physician who has substantial experience with Recurrent TM and NMO.
-If it is not possible to be cared for by a physician from one of the centers that specialize in these disorders, we recommend that your neurologist consult with one of these specialists about a long-term therapy program.
+Again, it is critically important to be working with a physician from one of the centers that specialize in these disorders, we recommend that your neurologist consult with one of these specialists about a long-term therapy program.